jaskim9824/Program-Visualizer/ParsingV1/README.txt

          attributes stroing all data from the excel sheet.

 Running Instructions:
-- Ensure that "parsing.m", "parsing.py", and
+- Ensure that "parsing.m", "parseExcel.m", "parsing.py", and
   "RO_COURSES_BY_DEPT_OR_FACULTY_ALL_ENG.xls" are in the current directory.
 - Open Matlab and run the script "parsing.m".
 This should